Shoes We Use for Plantar Fasciitis: What Works, What Hurts

-Also on this page, don't miss the awesome poll on the best plantar fasciitis footwear brands.
-It has received over 5,000 responses from readers.
+Also on this page, don't miss my poll on the best plantar fasciitis footwear brands below.
+It has received over 8,000 responses from readers.
 Below, you'll also find over a hundred comments from fellow heel pain sufferers who offer their own suggestions, experiences, and advice.

 Plantar Fasciitis Footwear: Why Is It Important?

 As you probably know by now, when you have heel pain in the foot caused by plantar fasciitis, the problem is that the fibrous plantar fascia on the bottom of your foot has gotten inflamed, probably due to a stress injury or sports injury.
 Pain in the heel occurs along with the inflammation.
 You may have noticed that the pain is usually worse in the morning and after any period of rest, noticeable as soon as you put your foot down and start to bear weight; heel pain after sitting or sleeping is a common complaint.
 The pain is much more manageable if you step straight into a pair of anatomical slippers and wear shoes designed to help this injury throughout the day and during exercise.
 Barefoot equals bad, for the most part.

 The right foot support isn't enough, of course.
 When I have a flare-up, I get rid of the pain by doing an assortment of therapies involving exercise, stretching, massage, and hot/cold treatment.
 But first and foremost, I use specialized inserts and insoles, bandages, arch support, and special shoes for heel pain.
 (This article is about shoes; for more details about a wide assortment of treatments, read my article about plantar fasciitis treatment options.)

 Which Shoes Help Plantar Fasciitis?